 Having a high Address Accuracy Percentage (AAP) and ensuring all addresses have a correct postcode included is the best way to ensure your lodgement is charged at the lowest price.
 The destination of the mail items will determine the final price.

 Being able to supply the Lodgement Data File (LDF) will give you access to the most competitive mail rates.
 In most cases, this should be a simple task to complete.
-However, if you do need assistance, please contact your Business Manager or contact our National Contact Centre.
+However, if you do need assistance, please contact your Business Manager or contact our Customer Contact Centre.

 The Statement of Accuracy (SOA) assessment requirement and the process associated with it was removed on 01 February 2021 and replaced with the Address Accuracy Percentage (AAP) assessment process.